 In our report, we look at the end goal of car purchasing, but also explore the need for car brands to reinvent the role of the dealer in an increasingly digital way of life.
 We explore the importance of omnichannel, the broader concern over financial security, the growing trend of self-sufficiency and why it’s time for brands to be top of mind.

 In such a period of disruption, many aspects are worth considering to ensure the path to recovery will be relevant and effective for the end customers, for the various company stakeholders, and for the wellbeing of society.

 The situation is fast moving with widespread effects.
 That’s why we’ve prepared some general guidance on COVID-19; what automotive businesses should know, covering the key areas of crisis.
 We explore insights from our COVID-19 Barometer and gather our specialist insights to identify ways to better foresee ways to get out of this crisis with minimised damage, and the right strategy for recovery.

 - Potential long-term impact on automotive companies

 - Questions executives and boards should be asking

 - Practical next steps to take to preserve business continuity

 Download the report

-You can also join our webinars to find out more about the short and mid-term impact of COVID-19 on Automotive and Mobility.
-Sign up for:
+You can also watch our on demand webinar to find out more about the short and mid-term impact of COVID-19 on Automotive and Mobility.
+Sign up now.